mgifford/drupal-security/src/server.rst

   # CentOS
   $ yum install fail2ban

+`Distributed Denial of Service (DDOS)`_ attacs are more difficult to address, but there's a great defence plan laid out on `StackOverflow`_.

 Place the /etc directory under version control so that you can easily track which configurations have changed.
 The program `etckeeper`_ automates this